colin-yeoh/FileUploader/README.md

 # FileUploader
-Helper class for uploading file using okHttp multipart form.
+Helper class for uploading file using okHttp multipart form and kotlin flow pattern.

 ### Usage